 Long-term effects: Many of the above short-term effects are seen up to a week after taking MDMA.
-Additional long-term effects may include depletion of all the body’s serotonin, leading to depression; sleep disturbances; reduced sexual interest and pleasure; elevated anxiety; reduction in memory and learning abilities; arrhythmia and heart failure; kidney failure.
+Additional long-term effects may include serotonin depletion, leading to depression; sleep disturbances; reduced sexual interest and pleasure; elevated anxiety; reduction in memory and learning abilities; arrhythmia and heart failure; kidney failure.

 Dependence, tolerance, and withdrawal: MDMA can be addictive for some people, indicated by the development of tolerance, continued use despite negative consequences and withdrawal symptoms.
 Signs of withdrawal include fatigue, loss of appetite, depression and difficulty concentrating.

 Additional risks: Despite claims of purity, substances sold as Ecstasy or Molly are likely to contain other drugs instead of or in addition to MDMA.
 Common additives include ephedrine (a stimulant), dextromethorphan (a cough suppressant), ketamine, caffeine, cocaine, methamphetamine and psychoactive “bath salts.”
 The effects of these unknown ingredients (often taken in combination with additional substances such as marijuana and alcohol) increase the risk of serious harm.